Specific Risks for Children with SEND

 • pain or itching in the genital area, bruising or bleeding near the genital area;

-• unusual or extended absence;
+• unusual or extended absence from education;

 • aggression;